-- 2.1 Merlin is committed to the highest possible standards of openness, integrity and accountability and encourages any individual who has genuine concerns about an alleged breach in the organisation (e.g., unethical behaviour, forms of malpractice, illegal acts, failure to comply with regulatory requirements, accounting irregularities, or violations of Group policy) to raise those concerns at an early stage through Merlin's internal reporting channel. - 2.2 A Breach is any event, incident, situation, act, or omission believed to violate Group (or a Group company's) policy or procedure or an applicable law or regulation, related to the areas of concern listed in article 4 of this policy (Breach or Breaches). - 2.3 You are encouraged to share any concerns or information regarding Breaches, including reasonable suspicions about actual or potential Breaches, whether occurring within Merlin or being committed by an entity or an individual acting on Merlin's behalf, as well as any attempts or suspected attempts to conceal a Breach. - 2.4 Merlin strives to foster a workplace conducive to open communication regarding the Group's business practices.
-We are committed to ensuring any individual who reports an actual or potential Breach through the reporting channels set out in this policy is protected from unlawful retaliation and discrimination if they make a report with reasonable grounds to believe the information in the report is true.
-Merlin takes all reports of actual or potential Breaches seriously and is committed to ensuring that reported Breaches are addressed discretely and effectively within Merlin to determine the appropriate course of action in accordance with applicable Group policy and all applicable laws, including but not limited to the stipulations of the European Directive of 23 October 2019 on the protection of persons who report breaches of Union law (2019/1937). - 2.5 In furtherance of these commitments, this policy: - (a) gives guidance on the receipt, retention, and treatment of verbal or written reports of actual or suspected Breaches received by Merlin; - (b) gives guidance on how to report information regarding an actual or suspected Breach in a confidential and, where applicable, anonymous manner; and - (c) makes clear Merlin's intention to discipline or terminate the employment of any person determined to have engaged in retaliatory or discriminatory behaviour. - 2.6 This policy is separate to Merlin's normal grievance procedure.
-If you have a complaint relating to your own personal circumstances or concerns about matters such as harassment and bullying, you should refer to any local grievance policies on these issues, or speak to your local Human Resources
+- 2.1 Merlin is committed to the highest possible standards of openness, integrity, accountability and business conduct.
+Merlin encourages any individual who has genuine concerns about an alleged breach in the organisation (e.g., unethical behaviour, forms of malpractice, illegal acts, failure to comply with regulatory requirements, accounting irregularities, safety concerns or violations of any Group policy) to raise those concerns at an early stage through Merlin's internal reporting channel. - 2.2 A Breach is any event, incident, situation, act, or omission believed to violate Group (or a Group company's) policy or procedure or an applicable law or regulation, related to the areas of concern listed in section 4 of this policy (Breach or Breaches). - 2.3 You are always encouraged to share any concerns or information regarding Breaches, including reasonable suspicions about actual or potential Breaches, whether occurring within Merlin or being committed by an entity or an individual acting on Merlin's behalf, as well as any attempts or suspected attempts to conceal a Breach. - 2.4 Merlin strives to foster a workplace and customer experiences that are conducive to open communication regarding the Group's business practices.
+We are committed to ensuring any individual who reports an actual or potential Breach through any of the reporting channels set out in this policy is protected from retaliation and discrimination if they make a report with reasonable grounds to believe the information in the report is true. - 2.5 Merlin takes all reports of actual or potential Breaches seriously and is committed to ensuring that reported Breaches are addressed discretely, confidentially and effectively within Merlin to determine the appropriate course of action in accordance with applicable laws and Group policy and including but not limited to the stipulations of the European Directive of 23 October 2019 on the protection of whistleblowers (2019/1937). - 2.6 In furtherance of these commitments, this policy: - (a) gives guidance on the receipt, retention (see annexes for specific jurisdictional requirements), and treatment of verbal or written reports of actual or suspected Breaches received by Merlin; - (b) gives guidance on how to report information regarding an actual or suspected Breach in a confidential and, where applicable, anonymous manner; and - (c) makes clear Merlin's intention to discipline or terminate the employment of any person who has engaged in retaliatory or discriminatory behaviour.

-Department for advice.
-If you are unsure as to which policy applies to your circumstances, you should seek guidance, in confidence, from your local Human Resources Department.
+This policy is separate to Merlin's normal employee grievance procedure.
+If an employee has a complaint relating to your own personal circumstances, employee relation issues or concerns about matters such as harassment and bullying, they should refer to any local grievance policies on these issues or speak to your local People Team for advice.
+If there is any doubt as to which policy applies to your circumstances, you should seek guidance, in confidence, from your local People or Group Compliance Teams.